va loan network white logo

 2. Economic Uncertainty: Inflation and recession fears can disrupt lending.
 Maintain a stable credit profile and reduce other debts to improve your loan terms.

-3. Limited Awareness of VA Benefits: According to VA data, about 10% of eligible veterans don’t realize they qualify.
+3. Limited Awareness of VA Benefits: According to VA data, about 10% of eligible Veterans don’t realize they qualify.
 Spread the word in military communities, or consult a dedicated VA loan officer.

-Market Forecasts for 2025 and Beyond
+Market Forecasts for 2026 and Beyond

-While no one can predict the future with absolute certainty, most reputable sources (e.g., Freddie Mac, Realtor.com*) suggest that the 2025 housing market will remain relatively balanced, with a modest uptick in inventory and stable (but slightly elevated) interest rates.
+While no one can predict the future with absolute certainty, most reputable sources (e.g., Freddie Mac, Realtor.com*) suggest that the 2026 housing market will remain relatively balanced, with a modest uptick in inventory and stable (but slightly elevated) interest rates.
 Price growth may hover around 2%–4% year-over-year, far less aggressive than previous cycles.
-This environment should continue to favor veterans who utilize their VA loan benefits wisely.
+This environment should continue to favor Veterans who utilize their VA loan benefits wisely.

 Disclaimer: Market forecasts are estimates and subject to change based on unpredictable factors like economic shifts, policy changes, and global events.
 Always consult with a financial advisor or real estate professional.